eNMS-automation/eNMS/docs/services/default_services.rst

 Uses Netmiko to validate the state of a device, in a workflow (see the ``Workflow`` section for examples about how it is used).
 The list of drivers is built upon netmiko ``CLASS_MAPPER_BASE`` in ``ssh_dispatcher.py`` (https://github.com/ktbyers/netmiko/blob/develop/netmiko/ssh_dispatcher.py#L69).

-There are 3 ``command`` field and 3 ``pattern`` field.
-For each couple of command / pattern fields, eNMS will check if the expected pattern can be found in the output of the command.
+There is a ``command`` field and a ``pattern`` field. eNMS will check if the expected pattern can be found in the output of the command.

-If the result is positive for all 3 couples, the service is considered successful (allowing the workflow to go forward, following the ``success`` edges), otherwise it is considered to have failed.

 The values for a ``pattern`` field can also be a regular expression.

 .. image:: /_static/services/default_services/netmiko_validation.png
    :alt: Netmiko validation service